Welcome to the Parenting Portal for Surrey Police and Sussex Police.

 We are keen that the Parenting Groups work closely together on the areas we have identified as priorities and are pleased to announce the creation of the Parenting Portal.

-This has been put in place following research by the Sussex Parenting Working Group, which identified that one of the key issues for colleagues on parental leave was around accessing helpful information (such as payroll queries, force policy or return to work guidance) without access to police systems - issues that also arise in both Sussex Police and Surrey Police.
+This has been put in place following research by the Sussex Parenting Working Group, which identified that one of the key issues for colleagues on parenting leave was around accessing helpful information (such as payroll queries, force policy or return to work guidance) without access to police systems - issues that arise in both Sussex Police and Surrey Police.

 Chief Inspector Katy Woolford Parenting Lead Champion Sussex

-Superintendent Tom Budd Parenting Group Chair Surrey
+Detective Chief Inspector Charlotte Rimmer Parenting Group Chair Surrey

-Whilst on Family Friendly Leave we would like to keep you up to date by sending regular updates on routine orders, job vacancies and other force information.
+Whilst on Parenting Leave we would like to keep you up to date by sending regular updates on routine orders, job vacancies and other force information.
 If you have not received any updates and would like to, please send an email to Shared Business Services at the address below, providing the email address you would like these to be sent to:

 Please be aware that on occasion these emails may appear in your ‘Junk’ folder therefore if you find that you are not receiving emails but you have previously provided us with an email address, please in the first instance check your junk mail.